Get us in your inbox

 Photograph: Courtesy Chaba Florist

 This downtown florist certainly lives up to its identity as “a small shop but big in quality and warmth.”
-If you’re local, look for the turquoise corner door on Stuart Street to browse the in-store offerings or order online from a curated list of bouquets.
-We think it’s the individual touches that make this florist unique; each bouquet is wrapped in silk paper and hand-tied with another, smaller bouquet outside of it.
-If you're a coupe taking things to the next level?
-This place also caters for weddings (from table decor to bridesmaid bouquets), if you're looking for an extra, extra special surprise.
+If you’re local, look for the turquoise corner door on Stuart Street to browse the shop's lovely in-store offerings or order online from a curated list of bouquets.
+The individual touches are what make this florist unique; each bouquet is wrapped in silk paper and hand-tied with another, smaller bouquet on the exterior.
+So charming!

 Rouvalis